 Use Add to favorites button to save photos in this list.Start slideshow with favorite photos Clear list

-The first time I arrived in Susta, I had to walk around 3 minutes from the river across the sandy bank to get to the village.
-I saw two small huts and there people were selling tea and fish.
+The first time I arrived in Susta, I had walked around 7 minutes from the river across the sandy bank to reach the village.
+I saw two small huts where people were selling tea and fish.
 I sat there talking to them for a while.
-The next time I went, I didn’t see the huts.
+The next time I went, I did not see the huts.
 I asked someone where the huts were.
 Pointing towards the river she calmly said, “Somewhere there, can’t be sure”.

-The Himalayan Times on 30th June 2011 reported that the Narayani had breached 135 hectares of farmland during the monsoon in Susta.
-The locals presume that the river has breached around 100 mts. of land inwards this year alone.
+The security officials say that the Narayani breached around 500 hectares of farmland during the monsoon of 2013 in Susta.
 This has been occurring at an accelerated rate for almost a decade now.
-“Now its just the farms but in 2 years time the river will start eroding the village if nothing is done”, exclaims Rampyare Kurmi, a local.
+“Now it’s just the farms but in 2 years time the river will start eroding the village if nothing is done”, exclaims Rampyare Kurmi, a local.

 “There is the ‘Save Susta Campaign’ (a local movement established to protest against Indian advancement into their land) on one side and also the resistance with the river,” Laila Begum, a local, states, “How many battles must we fight?”
 But what are the issues that will be left to resolve if the land itself doesn’t exist anymore?

-This is a petition to the people of Nepal and the world for change in Susta, resolution of the dispute between the two countries, building of retaining walls along the bank of the Narayani.
+This is a petition for change in Susta, resolution of the dispute between the two countries, building of retaining walls along the bank of the Narayani.
 This is a poem dedicated to the people of Susta, their sorrow, their grief, their determination, their resistance, their persistence, their isolation.

 ”A petition is a poem, a poem is a petition.”
 (The Dreamers, Bernardo Bertolucci).